A Brief History of the Lotus Pattern in Traditional Chinese Culture

 A Brief History of the Lotus Pattern in Traditional Chinese Culture-1

-In the Spring and Autumn Period and the Warring States Period, lotus patterns remained an important decorative pattern for bronze vessels, with the Lotus and Crane Square Vessel being a representative example showcasing the skilled craftsmanship of the time.
-The vessel featured double-layered lotus petals as decoration on its , with intricately carved empty spaces between the layers, displaying exquisite artistry that seemed almost supernaturally created.
+In the Spring and Autumn Period and the Warring States Period, lotus patterns remained an important decorative pattern for bronze vessels, with the Lotus and Crane Square Vessel being a representative example showcasing the skilled craftsmanship of the .
+The vessel featured double-layered lotus petals as decoration on its lid, with intricately carved empty spaces between the layers, displaying exquisite artistry that seemed almost supernaturally created.

 A Brief History of the Lotus Pattern in Traditional Chinese Culture-2